New lighting is no longer part of Barton Hill tennis court upgrades in Reston - ExBulletin

 The board agreed with a county manager that in addition to a site plan, an amendment to the PRC plan is required for the proposed upgrades.

-RA had argued that it only needed a sports lighting plan to move forward with 23 LED light towers, which would be 8 meters high.
+RA had argued that it only needs a sports lighting plan to move forward with 23 LED light poles, which would be 8 meters high.
 RA also said the approved development plan for the area describes the courts as a recreational area and therefore allows more flexibility in planning.

 The project still includes the renovation and replacement of the existing tennis courts.
 According to RA spokesman Mike Leone, the RA board cut about $381,000 from its budget after the lighting component was dropped.